Reference: Checking installation status on endpoints

 The endpoint requires attention before the component can function.
 Reinstalling the component does not resolve the problem.

-For example, the Windows Attention Needed status displays if an endpoint does not have sufficient free disk space as required by the Threat Response component.
+For example, the Windows Attention Needed status appears if an endpoint does not have sufficient free disk space as required by the Threat Response component.

 For non-Windows endpoints, the statuses are identical except that Windows is replaced with the name of the operating system, for example, Linux or Mac.